The CSAP DTAB is authorized by 42 USC § 217a, (Section 222 of the Public Health Service Act), as amended.

-The CSAP DTAB is governed by the provisions of the Federal Advisory Committee Act, as amended, 5 U.S.C., App., which sets forth standards for the formation and use of advisory committees.
+The CSAP DTAB is governed by the provisions of the Federal Advisory Committee Act, as amended, 5 U.S.C., App.,

 Objectives and Scope of Activities